Organic and Molecular Electronics

 - List of all lectures (or modules) that you completed during your first-degree studies.

 - A certified copy of a certificate confirming your adequate language proficiency (see language requirements).

-- Chinese, Mongolian and Vietnamese applicants: original APS certificate from the Academic Evaluation Centre of German Embassy.
+- Chinese, Mongolian, and Vietnamese applicants: original APS certificate from the Academic Evaluation Centre of the German Embassy.